ivanjjj/Dog-Classifier/Capstone_Final_Report.md

 ### Benchmark
 The benchmark for the human and dog detector should be quite accurate - close to 100% correctly detected, however the differences between certain breeds can be quite subtle and thus more difficult to differentiate.
 The benchmark we will use for the classifier of breeds will be at least 10% for the initial CNN model written from scratch, and at least 60% accuracy for the CNN model using transfer learning.

 I will also compare with similar models that can be found on Kaggle [<sup>3</sup>](#references).
-The best model had a Multi Class Log Loss of 0.18 which we can use to compare our model.
+The best model had a Multi Class Log Loss of 0.18 as seen in figure 5, which we can use to compare our model.

 ![](images/screenshot_kaggle.png)
+*Figure 5*

 ## III.
 Methodology